2024 Indian general election in Madhya Pradesh

 The 2024 Indian general election was held in Madhya Pradesh in four phases between 19 April and 13 May 2024 to elect 29 members of the 18th Lok Sabha.
+The Bharatiya Janata Party clean swept the state, winning all the 29 seats.

 Election schedule

 On 16 March 2024, the Election Commission of India announced the schedule for the 2024 Indian general election, with Madhya Pradesh scheduled to vote during the first four phases on 19, 26 April, 7 and 13 May.

 Schedule of 2024 Indian general election in Madhya Pradesh, along with the voter turnout for each phase.